twse/random-stuff/README.md

 This repository contains random stuff.
 * **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau.
 Created using FontCreator 5.6 (2007).
 * **FontCreator Data Files and Registry Keys.htm**: FontCreator resources and registry keys for all versions.
+* **Icons.zip**: Icons based on the lowercase letters of bob's game font for use with OS/2 programs of the past and present.
+See http://bobsgame.wikia.com/wiki/Extras for Third-Party Notices.
 * **LTROL Font**: TrueType Unicode font based on the font used in the North America version of Lufia: The Ruins of Lore (2003).
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 * **names.csv**: Names for addition to the Mozilla credits list from Gervase Markham (partial list only).
 Dawn Endico was originally responsible for updating the credits list.
 * **READBL Fonts**: Self-loading font family based on the “System VIO” font from OS/2.
 Some characters modified.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Hebrew or Cherokee scripts.
 Created using FONTEDIT from PC Magazine.